 In short, the idea of fully replacing a designer or a developer with an algorithm sounds futuristic, but the fear of AI taking over those roles is unwarranted.
 Product design is a complex process with a lot of assumptions and unknown territories.
 When designers work on a new project, they make a lot of big and small decisions; many design decisions are based on personal taste and a designer’s understanding of requirements.
 Quite often, design requirements cannot be provided in the format of the clear specification.
 As a result, it’s impossible to expect that a machine will take something abstract and turn it into a great design.

-So, when we talk about using automation in design, what we mean is a creative collaboration between human and machine.
+So, when we talk about using automation in design, what we mean is a creative collaboration between humans and machines.
 The true power of AI-based systems is the synergy of the two—machines will help designers work more efficiently with their UX tools.
 AI deep learning is good at extracting a million patterns and turning them into design decisions, but it’s up to designers to select the one that they think is best.
 Accordingly, the rise of AI-driven tools will help us reimagine the role of designers, who will be freed up to invest more time in requirement gathering and exploration.

 AI-assisted wireframing will become an integral feature in future wireframe tools.
 Wireframing automation will help designers to focus on testing functional design artifacts, rather than investing time in polishing pixels.
 AI tools will create an exoskeleton for designers, increasing their productivity and speed of making decisions.